nebari-dev/nebari/docs/source/installation/login.md

 After the initial deployment, it is **highly** recommended that you change the Keycloak `root` user password as soon as you can.

 > NOTE: From this point on, the `security.keycloak.initial_root_password` field in `qhub-config.yaml` has no effect.
 If you redeploy QHub it will not reset the password back to the
 > old one (or anything else that might be in the field in your YAML file).
-We strongly recommend you replace this value with a dummy value, something like
+We strongly recommend you delete this field.
-> `initial_root_password: ---`.

 1. To change the `root` user password, your QHub's instance admin dashboard i.e <https://myqhubsite.com/auth/admin/>, and log in with the password provided.